2026 Assam Legislative Assembly election

-Legislative Assembly elections are expected to be held in Assam in March–April 2026 to elect 126 members of the Assam Legislative Assembly.
+The 2026 Assam Legislative Assembly election was the 16th quinquennial legislative assembly election held in the Indian state of Assam on April 9 to elect 126 MLAs to the 16th Assam Legislative Assembly.
+The votes were counted and the result declared on Monday, 4 May.
+The election results were a landslide victory for the NDA and recorded the lowest tally of seats ever won by the INC in the state.

 Background

-The tenure of Assam Legislative Assembly is scheduled to end on 20 May 2026.
+The tenure of the Assam Legislative Assembly was scheduled to end on 20 May 2026.
 The previous assembly elections were held in March–April 2021.
 After the election, the incumbent National Democratic Alliance formed the state government again after winning 75 out of 126 seats in the assembly, with Himanta Biswa Sarma becoming Chief Minister.

-In August 2021, Indian National Congress ended its alliance with All India United Democratic Front and Bodoland People's Front, effectively ending the Mahajot alliance.
+In August 2021, the Indian National Congress ended its alliance with the All India United Democratic Front and the Bodoland People's Front, effectively ending the opposition bloc 'Mahajot'.